featureflow/featureflow-sdk-implementation-guide/Implementation/objects/Feature.md

 ### Structure
 - `key` is the unique key for the feature
 - `variationSalt` allows for randomisation of split value calculations.
-Used with `VariantHelpers.getVariantSplitValue(salt, feature.key, context.key)`.
+Used with `EvaluateHelpers.getVariantSplitValue(salt, feature.key, context.key)`.
 - `enabled` boolean whether the feature is enabled
 - `offVariantKey` if `feature.enabled` is `false`, this is the variant that is returned
 - `rules` Array of rules that target the feature